zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 The 21st century corrects: "Everything.
 'Empty' space is structured,
                            energetic, and engineerable."

-The aether returns—not as mystical substance,
+The aether returns, not as mystical substance,
                      but as physical structure.

 Not as cosmic backdrop,